Utthan Pristhasana refers to the lizard pose (including its advanced versions of flying and twisted lizard pose) in English.

 Utthan Pristhasana Meaning

 The name Utthan Pristhasana comes from the Sanskrit Language. where Utthan means to stretch out, Pristha means back of the body, and Asana means yoga posture.
 Since the pose focuses on the hips, that is the best stretching posture for the hip flexors, hamstrings, and quadriceps. it can be done as well as Bikram yoga or hot yoga. it’s also a great preparatory pose for active, Yang-style arm balances.

-Lizard pose may be also known for as well as the Pigeon Pose or certain arm balance pose.
+It can also be known for lizard pose as well as pigeon pose or fixed hand balance pose.

 - To come in Lizard pose we will start from Downward-Facing Dog (Adho Mukha Svanasana).

 - Now with exhale, bring your right foot forward and place it on the outside of your right hand while keeping both arms to the nearest of the right leg.
 Make sure the foot comes all the way to the front of the mat so the toes are in line with the fingers.
 In this position, toes pointed out about 45 degrees.

 - Bring your elbows to the floor with your forearms flat and spread the palms.

 - After that slowly bring the left knees down onto the floor and release the top of the left foot.
 In this position press the left heel to keep your left leg active.